rngesus-wept/puflantu/README.md

     Whose are those?

-<a id="org16631bc"></a>
+<a id="org857f939"></a>

 ## Adjectives and Noun Classes (STUB)

 Some nouns have classes which apply an additional mutation to the word.
-If this occurs all adjectives for that noun take the mutation as well.
+If this occurs, all non-numeric adjectives for that noun take the mutation as well.
 This mutation happens before polarity, numeric, and comparative inflection.
 It applies across the copula but only when the object complement is an adjective.

 -   **Bodily actions (W):** Replace the final consonant cluster `(C+)` with `\1w\1`.
 -   **Light sources (T):** If the first vowel is `(V)`, prefix `\1t`.